bluong/GitRefresher/README.txt

 The constructor is an exception in that the data structure/s to use and the constructor itself can be written together.

 For person A, please write:
-parse_soldiers(), a method that will take in a file and parse the soldier's name and his/her health.
+parse_soldiers(), a method that will take in a file and parse the soldier's health.
 The file format will be like so:
 SoldierName{SPACE}Health{NEWLINE}SoldierName{SPACE}Health